AcidWeb/CurseBreaker/README.md

 - Most of the commands support the comma-separated list of addons.
 - `install` command have optional `-i` flag that can be used to disable client version check.
 - Environment variable `CURSEBREAKER_PATH` can be used to set the custom location of WoW client.
+- TUI will look a little better if the application is started by something else than the default Windows command prompt.
+[Windows Terminal](https://github.com/microsoft/terminal) is recommended.

 ## SUPPORTED URL
 - CurseForge: `https://www.curseforge.com/wow/addons/[addon_name]`, `cf:[addon_name]`